Fix a Relationship That Is About to Break Up

 Is your relationship at risk for a break up?
 Here are the warning signs that a split is imminent and what you can do to fix it.
 Be aware that like many broken things in life, that some things just can't be fixed, especially when human emotion is involved.

-- 1You have had a fight, it's been days and your partner is barely communicating with you.A situation like this gets worse and worse and unless the pattern of being silent and resentful is addressed, it can lead to a break up.
+- 1A situation like this gets worse and worse and unless the pattern of being silent and resentful is addressed, it can lead to a break up.
 The way to fix this is to do your best to try and clear the air, even if it means having a second fight.
 Often, once resentments are expressed, there is an opportunity to heal and have the kind of make-up sex that also restores your physical intimacy.
-Another option for fixing this situation, that works especially well if the two of you are not speaking to each other, is to try and book an appointment with a relationship therapist, who can help guide the conversation between you to a point of understanding.Advertisement
+Another option for fixing this situation, that works especially well if the two of you are not speaking to each other, is to try and book an appointment with a relationship therapist, who can help guide the conversation between you to a point of understanding.You have had a fight, it's been days and your partner is barely communicating with you.Advertisement

-- 11You find yourself tolerating bad behavior towards you in public.A partner who is humiliating you in front of others or trying to embarrass you is expressing a lot of resentment, not just towards you, but towards others as well.
+- 11A partner who is humiliating you in front of others or trying to embarrass you is expressing a lot of resentment, not just towards you, but towards others as well.
 People in abusive relationships put up with this because they fear losing that person, because they feel that they understand the reasons for it, or even like they are the cause of it.
 Your way out of this is to leave the public situation and threatened not to come back unless the behavior is changed for good.
 This is one of the hardest situations to fix, because very often, the individual who is acting this way has a mental illness or issue of their own that must be addressed, before you can go forward together.
 The way to fix this is to leave and practice a separation until the person does what they need to stop this behavior, whether it be attending anger management classes, seeing a therapist or addressing the underlying addiction or mental illness that may be causing it.
-Regardless, any type of abusive behavior towards you in public is a serious sign that your partner wants to break up with you, because they do not have any respect for you at all and should be your cue to put a halt to the whole thing.Advertisement
+Regardless, any type of abusive behavior towards you in public is a serious sign that your partner wants to break up with you, because they do not have any respect for you at all and should be your cue to put a halt to the whole thing.You find yourself tolerating bad behavior towards you in public.Advertisement

 Tips and Tricks